pallavieee/MS-Engage/README.md

   <img src="https://i.imgur.com/ACeZCM0.png"width=280 height=300/>
 </p>

-# How to get the API key?
-Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
-If you are asked for the website URL, just give "NA" if you don't have one.
-You will see the API key in your `API` sidebar once your request is approved.

 # How to run the project?
 1. Clone or download this repository to your local machine.
 2. Install all the libraries mentioned in the [requirements.txt] file with the command `pip install -r requirements.txt`
-3. Get your API key from https://www.themoviedb.org/.
-(Refer the above section on how to get the API key)
-3. Replace YOUR_API_KEY in both the places (line no. 15 and 29) of `temp/static/recommend.js` file and hit save.
-4. Open your terminal/command prompt from your project directory and run the file `run.py` by executing the command `python run.py`.
+3. Open your terminal/command prompt from your project directory and run the file `run.py` by executing the command `python run.py`.
-5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
+4. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
-6. Hurray!
+5. Hurray!
 That's it.

 # Sources of the datasets
 1. [IMDB 5000 Movie Dataset](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset)